| | | |

 Process shots to make this recipe.

-STEP 1: Combine the heavy cream and sugar in a medium-sized saucepan.
+STEP 1: Combine the heavy cream and sugar in a saucepan.
 Place over medium heat, stirring occasionally, until the sugar dissolves completely.

 STEP 2: Increase the heat, bring the mixture to a gentle boil, and cook for about 3 minutes.